Body art: Medical uses for body art

 Body art, specifically painting on the body is a newly incorporated skill in the medical industry primarily used for schooling.
 While the primary method for learning bodily physiology is through examining cadavers according to Gabrielle Flinn, some students are very off put by this practice.
 Organizations are now considering using body painting as a functional, low-cost, and positive way of learning about the inner-workings of anatomical structures through painting.
 This would consist of medical students painting on, or working with, willing volunteers who have been painted on to expose various body parts such as: lungs, muscles in hands, legs, etc. Hands are the most typically chosen as the patient does not have to undress for the painting examination, however, with consent of the volunteer patient, medical students could paint other areas such as the back.
-This would allow the medical students to not only learn more about anatomy in a positive manner, but have real life practice in bedside manners, and making sure their patients are comfortable, and well taken care of through the entire process.
+This would allow the medical students to not only learn more about anatomy in a positive manner but also have real life practice in bedside manners, and making sure their patients are comfortable, and well taken care of through the entire process.